g-erm/tp/docs/UserGuide.md

 Step 2.
 The *CANdidates* application will show the following message in the *result display*.
 >New job added: Waiter Company: Amelia’s Eating House Phone: 98765432 Email: ameliatjy@example.com Address: Amelia Street, Block 123, #01-01 Priority: low Vacancy: 1 Tags: [MultipleLocations]

-<div style="page-break-after: always;"></div>

 Step 3.
-The application will show the updated job listings with the newly added job in the *main list*.
+The application will now show the newly added job in the *main list*!

 ![Add Job 2](images/addJob2.png)